 There are three main choices when selecting the proper compressor for your cooling system: reciprocating, rotary and centrifugal.

-Also, don’t forget to closely inspect all areas that have been welded, called seams, for possible leakage.
+Also, don’t forget to closely inspect all areas that have been welded, for possible leakage.

-The component of the cooling system that performs the actual cooling is the evaporator, which absorbs heat from areas throughout the cooling system where heat should not be.
+The component of the cooling system that performs the actual cooling is the evaporator, which absorbs heat from areas or products you are cooling.

 As you can gather, refrigeration and cooling systems are intricately designed to cool while preserving energy efficiency.

-While we hope you have gathered some knowledge from this piece, we also understand that most folks may not have time to learn the finer points of reciprocating compressors and proper refrigeration maintenance.
+While we hope you have gathered some knowledge from this piece, we also understand that most folks may not have time to learn the finer points of refrigeration and proper refrigeration maintenance.

 The good new is you don’t have to.
 That’s our job, and we’re happy to help.